 Prepping Your Lights – Check Them Twice

 This step may seem like common sense.
-However, many homeowners end up skipping it, which usually results in frustration after a lot of hard work is already completed.
+However, many homeowners end up skipping it, which usually results in frustration.
+You spend a lot of time decorating your home for the holidays, and finding out that you need to do it all again because of a single faulty bulb or wire isn’t a great way to start off the season.
 By planning ahead, you will have plenty of time to make repairs or shop for replacements.

 Shopping for New Lights

-There are a variety options to choose from, depending on the look you’re trying to achieve.
+There are a variety of Christmas lighting options to choose from, depending on the look you’re trying to achieve.
 But visual aesthetics aren’t the only thing to consider.

 Whatever options you choose, the most convenient light strings have a male plug at one end and a female receptacle at the other.
 You can plug them together from end to end to create a long strand that is easier to route.
 Remember to choose lights that are UL-approved for outdoor use.